Was the Law of Moses Nailed to the Cross? | Colossians 2:14

 Galatians 5:24 And those who belong to Christ Jesus have crucified “the flesh” with its passions and desires.

 This is exactly what Paul stated in Romans 6:6 above; our old-man, our works-of-the-flesh, our sins were crucified with the Messiah.
-Every ‘Reference Bible’ links these verses together, but mainstream theologians don’t make the connection when it comes Colossians 2; their fathers and teachers handed down the delusion that the Law of God was nailed the cross.
+Every ‘Reference Bible’ links these verses together, but mainstream theologians don’t make the connection when it comes Colossians 2; their fathers and teachers handed down the delusion that the Law of God was nailed the cross when the verse says no such thing!

 For a complete study on how our flesh is enemies with God please read, ‘Why is the Flesh Enmity with God’.